SagarDeka-2299/sql-data-warehouse-project/README.md

 These insights empower stakeholders with key business metrics, enabling strategic decision-making.

+___

+## ⚙️ Setup Instructions

+Follow these steps to set up the data warehouse project in PostgreSQL:

+1. **Create a PostgreSQL database manually**
+   Use your preferred method (GUI or terminal) to create a new PostgreSQL database.

+2. **Run `scripts/setup_schema.sql`**
+   This script will create all necessary schemas (`bronze`, `silver`, and `gold`) in the database.

+3. **Run `scripts/bronze/ddl_bronze.sql`**
+   This will create the staging tables inside the `bronze` schema where raw CSV data will be ingested.

+4. **Modify `scripts/bronze/proc_load_bronze.sql`**
+   Open this file and change the CSV file paths in the `COPY ...
+FROM` commands to point to the correct file locations on your system.
+   If PostgreSQL is unable to access the files from your current location, move the `datasets` folder to:

+   * `/tmp` directory on **Mac**, or
+   * `C://TEMP` directory on **Windows**

+   Then update the paths in the script to reflect this new location.
+After editing, run this script.
+It will create a stored procedure named `bronze.load_bronze`, which can be reused to load data from CSV files into the `bronze` layer.

+   At this point, the Bronze layer data staging is complete.

+5. **Run `scripts/silver/ddl_silver.sql`**
+   This script creates the transformed and cleaned tables in the `silver` schema.

+6. **Run `scripts/silver/proc_load_silver.sql`**
+   This creates a stored procedure named `silver.load_silver`, which will be reused to load transformed data into the `silver` layer tables.

+7. **Run `scripts/gold/ddl_gold.sql`**
+   This script creates views in the `gold` schema representing business-ready, analysis-friendly data.
+These views are reusable for reporting and analytics.

+---

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.